-The question raised by S. concerning the general franchise is resolved by analogizing the general franchise to the special franchise.
-As the value of a special franchise is not included in the stock and debt indicator neither is the value of the general franchise.
-The general franchise tax is paid for the right to do business in California.
-As to having done business in California in past years, the rights are reflected in the balance sheet as income and expenses.
+The question raised by S Redacted concerning the general franchise is resolved by analogizing the general franchise to the special franchise.
+As the value of a special franchise is not included in the stock and debt indicator neither is the value of the general franchise, The general franchise tax is paid for the right to do business in California.
+As to having done business is California in past years, the rights are reflected in the balance sheet as income and expenses.
 However, the purchase of the stock does not also include a purchase of the right to do business in California.
 The right to do business in California is a continuing obligation that must be renewed annually.
 The most a stock investor buys is the "expectation" of doing business in California and it is this expectation which is included in the stock price not the right to do business.
-This expectation which is included in the stock price not the right to do business.
-This expectation which is included in the stock price not the right to do business.
-This expectation which is included in the stock price not the right to do business.
 This expectation is as much a taxable entity as any other motive would be for paying a certain price.
 It is not a portion of the exempt general franchise.

 Because special franchises are taxable, the next question becomes how to value them.
-Since the fee ownership of the property used is in a tax-exempt government entity and the use is by a private taxable party, the only conclusion that one can draw in that it must fall into the category of a taxable possessory interest and must be valued as such.
+Since the ownership of the property used is in a tax-exempt government entity and the use is by a private taxable party, the only conclusion that one can draw is that it must fall into the category of a taxable possessory interest and must be valued as such.
 The case of DeLuz Homes, Inc. v.
 County of San Diego, (1955) Cal.
-2d, of course is the standard reference as to the valuation of possessory interests.
+2d of course is the standard reference as to the valuation of possessory interests.
 Under DeLuz the full value of the right to use is taxable with only the reversion being exempt.
 One way to measure this value is to capitalize an economic rent for the private right to use the government property for the term of possession.

 Section 107.1 of the Revenue and Taxation Code provides a different rule to value possessory interests created before December 25, 1955, and not since extended or renewed.
-In this instance, the rent paid by the entity is a deduction from the economic rent, and only the difference is capitalized into value. did not back off on his conclusion by holding that the pre-DeLuz formula should be applied to contracts entered into before December 25, 1955.
+In this instance, the rent paid by the entity is a deduction from the economic rent, and only the difference is capitalized into value, Redacted did not back off on his conclusion by holding that the pre-DeLuz formula should be applied to contracts entered into before December 25, 1955.
 He was merely following the law.
 As to contracts entered into after that date we must value according to the DeLuz formula.

-P.L. cites the City of Redondo Beach case as support for their position.
-However, this case offers no support for their contentions.
+P Redacted cites the City of Redondo Beach case as support for their position.
+However, this case offers no support their contentions.
 This case concerned the relocation of telephone equipment under orders of the Redondo Beach Redevelopment Agency.
 PTT refused to move the lines unless the agency paid the relocation costs.
-The city refused, and PTT sued for reimbursement of their costs after they relocated its facilities.
+The city refused and PTT sued for reimbursement of their costs after they relocated its facilities.
 The court denied the relocation costs to PTT because there was no statutory authority for reimbursement.
 On the surface it appears some of the language in the case may be cited as supporting the company's position.
 However, an analysis of the case leads to the opposite conclusion.